mikeesierrah/backup/README.md

 ###

-<h1 align="left">Help us</h1>
+<h1 align="left">Help the original Developer</h1>

 ###

-<p align="left">I used the translator and if I have grammer problem please help me to improve it<br>Also, I have tested this script only on Ubuntu and developers can help us to develop this script for other operating systems.</p>
+<p align="left">this is just a fork i made that sends the backup to Discord instead of telegram - if you like it give me a star and Donate to the original developer </p>

 ###